jacek-marchwicki/example-rx-and-kotlin-and-either/articles/nice-reader-writer-pattern.md

 }
 ```

-and if you would like to add element than read it your code will look like this:
+and if you will add element then read it, your code will look like this:

 ```kotlin
 @Test